cchudzicki-ocw-testing/14.771-fall-2021/content/pages/lecture-slides.md

 Taught by: Prof. Ben Olken

 Concludes discussion of labor.
 Continues with further empirical evidence on rural labor supply, then moves onto discussion and evidence about urban labor markets.

-**Session 24: Credit (Part 1)**

-Taught by: Prof. Ben Olken

-Presents stylized facts about credit markets in developing countries, introduces simple models of moral hazard and adverse selection to illustrate how frictions might occur, and discusses Karlan and Zinman (2009).

-**Session 25: Credit (Part 2) (PDF - 1.3MB)**

-Taught by: Prof. Ben Olken

-Discusses microcredit.
-Covers the history of microcredit, evidence on its impacts (both overall and in terms of heterogeneous impacts), and evidence testing the role of specific institutional features of microcredit.